-And yet again, it is worth emphasising that training to obtain better physical aesthetics is a zen-like journey – in that your goal should not be to obtain better physical aesthetics in order to obtain better physical aesthetics.
+Yet again, it is worth emphasising that training to obtain better physical aesthetics is a zen-like journey; in that your goal should not be to obtain better physical aesthetics in order to obtain better physical aesthetics.
 Instead, you should always prioritise function and tangible fitness first and foremost.

 “We’re talking about getting stronger so you can complete a task with the most amount of ease.
 Aesthetics have nothing to do with it because we know if you eat well, sleep well, and train right – aesthetics will just come.
 That’s just a byproduct of good training.”

-In terms of the physical side of things, Toonen has much to say and an entire myriad of concepts behind fitness philosophy to break down.
-Here’s what he believed everyone needs to hear:
+In terms of the physical side of things, Toonen has much to say and an entire myriad of concepts to offer when it comes to fitness philosophy.
+Here’s what he believes everyone needs to hear first and foremost:

 - “Always go with intent.
 Know what you’re going to do.
 Know what outcomes you’re supposed to have in the end.”